ArunKumarMohanta/YouTube-Videos-Analyser-using-Sentiment-Analysis-/README.md

 - **Emotion Detection**: Identifies a wide range of emotions (joy, sadness, anger, etc.) from both the creator and the viewers using a predefined emotion list.
 - **Sentiment Classification**: Uses the NLTK `SentimentIntensityAnalyzer` to determine whether the content has a positive, neutral, or negative sentiment.
 - **Graphical Visualization**: Displays the emotions and sentiment data through custom bar graphs for both the **creator** and **viewers**.
+- **Summary**: Provides a summary of the video
+- **Fack Checking**: The fact check feature of the application fact checks various facts discussed in the video
 - User-friendly GUI: Built with customtkinter for smooth interaction.
 - File Handling: View combined analysis results from saved text files.
 - Error Handling: Alerts for invalid inputs or API errors.